jupyterlite/jupyterlite/docs/migration.md

 ##### Plugin Name

-The service worker plugin, used for syncing content between the JupyterLite file browser and the kernel when `SharedArrayBuffer` is not available, has been moved to the `@jupyterlite/application-extension` package.
+The service worker plugin, which synchronizes content between the JupyterLite file browser and the kernel when `SharedArrayBuffer` is not available, has been moved to the `@jupyterlite/application-extension` package.

-If you were disabling the Service Worker in a custom `jupyter-lite.json` file, you will need to update the name of the plugin to disable as follows:
+If you were disabling the Service Worker in a custom `jupyter-lite.json` file, you will need to update the plugin name to disable as follows:

 ```diff
 {